aarushth/Clockception---Rainmeter-Clock-Skin/README.md

--Clock made of clocks desktop widget for Rainmeter
+##Clock made of clocks desktop widget for Rainmeter

+##Install instructions
--Download 'ClockceptionSkin.zip' folder
+###-Download 'ClockceptionSkin.zip' folder
 -unzip and import into rainmeter like any other skin